mozilla/treeherder/docs/ui/installation.rst

 Running the unit tests
 ======================

-The unit tests run with Karma: http://karma-runner.github.io/0.8/config/configuration-file.html
+To locally validate your changes, the unit tests for the UI are run with Karma: http://karma-runner.github.io/0.8/config/configuration-file.html

 Requirements
 ------------